yinzara/obs-websocket/PROTOCOL.md

 - **"remote_server_url"** (string) : WebSocket URL (should start with ws:// or wss://) for remote control conection
 - **"local_server_enabled"** (bool) : Enable local OBS WebSocket server
 - **"local_server_port"** (integer) : Port to listen for incoming connections for local WebSocket server
+- **"status_interval_secs"** (integer) : When streaming/recording, the number of sections between status updates are sent to connected websocket clients
 - **"auth_enabled"** (bool) : Is authentication required for incoming local server connections?

 ---